 - Bitcoin Hash Function

-Bitcoin uses the SHA-256, a mathematical function that takes an input of any size and produces a fixed length output every time.
-The generated output is referred to as hash or Bitcoin Hash.
+Bitcoin uses the SHA-256, a mathematical function that takes an input of any size and produces a fixed-length output every time.
+The generated output is referred to as a hash or Bitcoin Hash.

 - Merkel Tree & Merkel Root